This topic compares Log Service with the ELK stack for you to better understand the main features and benefits of Log Service.

-Based on the globally shared white hat security asset library, Log Service provides security detection functions.
+Security detection functions in Log Services are designed based on the globally shared White Hat Security asset library.
 You can use security detection functions to check whether an IP address, domain name, or URL in logs is secure.

-- Machine learning and time series-based detection functions
+- Machine learning and time series detection functions

-Log Service provides new machine learning and intelligent diagnostic functions to:
+Log Service provides machine learning and intelligent diagnostic functions that you can use to:

-- Automatically learn the rules of historical data and predict the future trend.
+- Automatically learn historical data regularities and predict the future trend.

-- Intelligently detect exceptions and inspect the system based on the period-on-period comparison and alerting features.
-This applies to intelligent O&M, security, and operations to gain insight into data in a faster, more effective, and more intelligent manner.
+- Intelligently detect exceptions and inspect the system based on the interval-valued comparison and alert features.
+You can use this feature to analyze data for scenarios such as intelligent O&M, security, and operations in a fast and efficient manner.

-- Prediction: fits the baseline based on historical data.
+- Prediction: fits a baseline based on the historical data.

-- Anomaly detection, change point detection, and inflexion point detection: finds anomalies.
+- Anomaly detection, change point detection, and inflection point detection: detect anomalies.

-- Time series clustering: finds time series data with different curve shapes.
+- Time series clustering: finds time series curves that have different curve shapes with other curves.

 - Pattern analysis functions